sgtz/fsq/README.md

 * compatibility with the larger .net ecosystem through leveraging c.cs and staying away from F# features that are poorly supported elsewhere on the CLR.

-* a few other simple helpers like a blending Q Console and F# Interfactive (FSI).
+* a few simple helpers like a blending Q Console and F# Interfactive (FSI).
+For example, file.fsx:

-  Q "til 10"                         // from FSI .fsx window
+    Q "til 10"

+  returns the following when sent to FSI:

-  q)til 10                           // returned in F# interactive
+    q)til 10
     0 1 2 3 4 5 6 7 8 9

 ###What is KDB+?